brevityinmotion/straylight/README.md

 * Watch: https://www.youtube.com/watch?v=5d2c8-e6klE
 * Slides: [2020-Junegle-RyanElkins.pdf](presentations/2020-Junegle-RyanElkins.pdf)
 * Thank you for the opportunity @santosomar and @cedoxX!
 Make sure to check out and subscribe to the Red Team Village Youtube channel to watch more great presentations!

-## Learning Resources
-* [Information Security - Learning Resources](resources.md) - This is an inventory of my favorite security resources that I have leveraged across the past decade.